What is AAC?

-- As a back-up if speech is difficult to understand
+- If spoken language is difficult to understand or limited

 Types of AAC systems

-Aided communication systems require some form of external support in addition to the user’s body.
+Aided communication systems need some form of external support and the user’s body.
 The table below provides examples of each system:

-AAC can also be divided into ‘low-tech’ and ‘high-tech’.
+AAC can also be divided into ‘light-tech’ and ‘high-tech’.

 Finding the right AAC system takes time and trial and error.
-The system may need to be modified as the person’s skills, needs, wants and context change.
-To assist the process, ensure you communicate your family’s everyday routine to your speech pathologist– AAC must occur naturally in the individual’s life to be effective.
+The system may need to be modified or customised to the person’s skills, needs, wants and contexts.
+The speech pathologist’s role is to assess and support the prescription of an appropriate AAC system and provide the training to the user and communication partners.

 Things to remember:

-- AAC may be either a short or a long-term solution to communication difficulties
+- AAC systems may be either a short or a long-term solution to address communication difficulties

 For further information about AAC, speak to a speech pathologist or contact Therapy Focus.